Special Education Course Descriptions

 MTH 150 Mathematics for Elementary Teacher

 This course is designed expressly for the needs of elementary school teachers, including the structure of arithmetic, sets, elementary logic, number systems, relations and functions.
-Prerequisite: MTH 120 or other course approved by the education department.
+Prerequisite: A course in intermediate algebra or another course approved by the education department or permission of the education department.

 Learn More about Your Professors